 The UAS style guide, and the templates built in Mosaic, are intended to ensure that a number of accessibility requirements are met from the start.
 If you adhere to the principles in the style guide then you will meet the majority of the important criteria for accessibility.

-Lead editors on each site have access to Siteimprove, a web-based service which regularly scans the site to check for errors, including ways in which the site, or site content, does not meet accessibility requirements.
+Lead editors on each site have access to Silktide, a web-based service that regularly scans the site to check for errors, including ways in which the site, or site content, does not meet accessibility requirements.

 Site editors are responsible for resolving issues relating to the content of their site.

-If there are any issues which are raised by Siteimprove with which editors need help or clarification, they should contact the the UAS communications team.
+If there are any issues which are raised by Silktide with which editors need help or clarification, they should contact the UAS communications team.

 The Mosaic platform does very well in comparative terms in being compliant, but the Mosaic team are aware that there is still room for improvement.
 They will work to address some of the technical issues which are known, and will seek clarification on if/when/how other issues are to be resolved.
 The list in the project's guidance document of issues which editors can currently ignore includes technical matters being addressed by Mosaic.